pavishetty2021/html-css-coding-standard/README.md

       # Code Re-usability:

       Code which shares a very similar or identical structure should be written in such a way that it can be used further.

+      # Code Check:

+      Before submitting the code it should be reviewed and checked properly maintaining the above guidelines rules.